trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-09-05---0-tf-mol-369mypi---daily-session.md

 - [ ] Shower Listening to [Archangel Michael, Book One, On Wings of Light: Talk Two](https://youtu.be/VAugr9rdWPs)

 Today's Goals (Case Study / Task)
-- [ ] lOl 369myPI Course (language of life) - Create metadata structure for 9.9.0
+- [ ] mOl 369myPI Course (language of life) - Create metadata structure for 9.9.0
-- [ ] iOl 432ourPI Course (infrastructure of love) - Reverse Engineer DEG Investment Business Model Deck for 1.1.0
+- [ ] cOl 432ourPI Course (infrastructure of love) - Reverse Engineer DEG Investment Business Model Deck for 1.1.0
-- [ ] eOl 369myPI Course (education of life) - Finalize QM Responses as NFT for 0.7.0
+- [ ] cOl 369myPI Course (education of life) - Finalize QM Responses as NFT for 0.7.0

-lOl 369myPI (Today's Notes)
+mOl 369myPI (Today's Notes)
 - Gemoetry of Design: What is Sacred Geometry
   - [What Is Sacred Geometry?](https://youtu.be/OCk7AgTKkx0)
   - Video lays out beautifully the connection betweek 369myPI and 432ourPI